qzhou2/portfolio-tellingdata/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+Hello everyone, my name is Melo, l have passion to learn how to use data telling the story in reality!

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
+1. List item #1 Running my own e-commerce business.
-2. List item #2
+2. List item #2 Having more free to learn new things.
-3. List item #3
+3. List item #3 Traveling around the world.

-or...

-- List item #1
-- List item #2
-- List item #3

 # Portfolio